 Members of the public, staff, officers or agents of financial services businesses may occasionally come across activities which indicate that regulatory misconduct may have taken place.
-A whistleblowing telephone line has been introduced by the Commission to assist callers in reporting such information.
+A whistleblowing telephone line is operated by the Commission to assist callers in reporting such information.

 Calls made to the whistleblowing line cannot be traced by the Commission.
 During normal working hours calls will be answered by a member of the Commission's Intelligence Services Team.
 In their absence and outside of normal working hours, the line will revert to voicemail which will only be accessible to members of that team.